 Tips from le-mitigeur.com

-Personally, I like to work in a clean environment.
+Personally, I like to work in a clean place.
 I always clean the equipment, in this case the mixer, as well as all the tools I will need.
-Just before starting to disassemble my mixer, I always take one or two photos to know exactly how it was mounted.
-As I disassemble it, I place all the detached pieces in the same place, in a small bag for example, so as not to lose anything.
+Just before starting to dismantle my mixer, I always take one or two photos to know exactly how it was assembled.
+As I dismantle, I place all the loose parts in the same place, for example in a small bag, so as not to lose anything.

-How to disassemble your mixer?
+How to dismantle your mixer?
 Step by step

 Step 1: turn off the water supply

-Even if changing a mixer normally poses no problem, you are still doing some minor plumbing.
-The biggest risk of this kind of operation is having a problem related to water (flooding, for example).
-From the moment you work on plumbing, I strongly advise you to turn off the water supply either to the room in which you are working or to your apartment or house, depending on how your water supply system is designed.
+Even though changing a mixer normally poses no problem, you are still doing a bit of plumbing.
+The biggest risk in this kind of operation is having a water-related issue (such as flooding).
+From the moment you work on plumbing, I strongly advise you to turn off the water supply either to the room where you are working or to your whole flat or house, depending on how your water supply system is designed.

 Step 2: remove the old mixer